PawanBahirat/Notes/README.md

 }
 ```
 - Explanation :

 This solution first finds the number of odd elements in the given array by iterating over it and incrementing a count variable if an element is odd.

 Next, we initialize an array with a size oddElements, and store all the odd numbers in it.

 - Time Complexity :

 Since the entire array has to be iterated over, this solution is in O(n).

-Description and usage instructions for "Remove Even Integers From An Array" problem.

 ### Merge Two Sorted Arrays